 How to Apply

-For information regarding the Career Academy application process for the 2020-21 school year, please follow directions in the Career & Technical Education (CTE) of St. Johns County guidelines.
+For information regarding the Career Academy application process for the 2021-22 school year, please follow directions in the Career & Technical Education (CTE) of St. Johns County guidelines.
+Registration for the 2020-21 school year has closed.

 Instructors: First Sergeant Carlton Brown, Colonel James Nelson